kumarnaman9606-spec/leetcode-practice/README.md

 # LeetCode Solutions

-This repository contains my solutions to LeetCode problems in C. The goal of this repository is to document my problem-solving journey, improve algorithmic thinking, and strengthen my understanding of Data Structures and Algorithms.
+This repository contains my solutions to LeetCode problems in C and C++.
+The goal of this repository is to document my problem-solving journey, improve algorithmic thinking, and strengthen my understanding of Data Structures and Algorithms.

 ## Statistics

-* Total Problems Solved: **57**
+* Total Problems Solved: **58**
 * Language: **C**

 ## Solutions